addap/master-thesis/documents/draft/main.md

 Note that the presented specifications are cleaned up for readability.

 ```
-Aside: Implementation of resume_all
+Aside: Implementation of signal_all
-Eio implements resume_all by atomically increasing the *resume pointer* by some number n, instead of just 1 like in the original resume.
+Eio implements signal_all by atomically increasing the *resume pointer* by some number n, instead of just 1 like in the original resume.
-Because of technical differences between the infinte array implementation in the CQS mechanization & the infinite array implementation of Eio did not yet verify Eio's custom resume_all function.
+Because of technical differences between the infinte array implementation in the CQS mechanization & the infinite array implementation of Eio did not yet verify Eio's custom signal_all function.
-Instead, I actually defined resume_all simply as a loop over a resume operation.
+Instead, I actually defined signal_all simply as a loop over a resume operation.
-Since resume_all is only called once I posit that this verification is still valid but I still want to verify Eio's resume_all and remove this aside.
+Since signal_all is only called once I posit that this verification is still valid but I still want to verify Eio's signal_all and remove this aside.
 ```

 The logical state of an individual cell is changed by the functions according to the following diagram.